 Since 2010, nearly 40 percent of all for-profit colleges in the United States have closed, which includes some of the largest networks, such as ITT Tech.
-Some of the reasons for these closures included allegations of gouging students, worthless degrees, and deceptive enrollment strategies.
+Some reasons for these closures included allegations of gouging students, worthless degrees, and deceptive enrollment strategies.

 However, are all for-profit colleges intrinsically bad?
 Are they worse than universities?
 Is there a reason for someone to choose a for-profit college over a non-profit?
 This guide answers all of these questions and more.